johnholdun/activitypub-server/README.md

 rake favorites:create -- --help
 ```

+## To Do

+### Static content

+An ActivityPub server is generally more read-heavy than write-heavy.
+To make this app as performant as possible, I want most GET requests to return static data (i.e. pre-generated JSON files).
+The biggest piece of work here involves creating slices of feeds that are suitable for pagination.

+### Authentication

+The API endpoints are all hard-coded for a local user named `john`.
+Authentication is out of scope for this project, but maybe adopting [IndieLogin](https://indielogin.com/) makes sense.

+### Receive incoming items and add to queue

+This already works, but the naïve `data.json` approach is not scalable.
+The inbox URL should quickly and generously accept all incoming items to an append-only queue, which is then parsed asynchronously by a separate process.

+### Miscellaneous

+- Add "received at" metadata to incoming items

 ## Acknowledgements

 This codebase started as a fork of [Mastodon](https://github.com/tootsuite/mastodon/), which I stripped away line by line to learn how the ActivityPub spec works in practice.
 Thanks to Eugen and everyone else that has worked on that project!